-The RT8816A is a dual-phase synchronous Buck PWM controller with integrated drivers which is optimized for high performance graphics microprocessors and computer applications.
-A COT (Constant-On-Time) PWM controller and two MOSFET drivers with internal bootstrap diodes are integrated so that the external circuit can be easily designed and the number of components is reduced.
+The RT8816A is a dual-phase synchronous buck PWM controller with integrated drivers, optimized for high performance graphics microprocessors and computer applications.
+A COT (Constant On-Time) PWM controller and two MOSFET drivers with internal bootstrap diodes are integrated to simplify the external circuit and reduce the component count.

-The topology solves the poor load transient response timing problems of fixed-frequency mode PWM and avoids the problems caused by widely varying switching frequencies in conventional constant on-time and constant off-time PWM schemes.
-The IC supports a dynamic mode transition function with various operating states, which include single phase with CCM, dual-phase with CCM, single phase with diode emulation mode, and dual-phase with diode emulation mode operation.
+The topology solves the poor load transient response timing problems associated with fixed-frequency mode PWM and avoids the problems caused by widely varying switching frequencies in conventional constant on-time and constant off-time PWM schemes.
+The IC supports a dynamic mode transition function with various operating states, which include single phase with CCM, dual-phase with CCM, single phase with diode emulation mode, and dual-phase with diode emulation mode operations.
 These different operating states enhance the system efficiency.

 The RT8816A provides a PWM-VID dynamic control operation, where the feedback voltage is regulated to track an external input reference voltage.
-It also features complete fault protection functions, including overvoltage, undervoltage, and current limit protections.
+It also features comprehensive fault protection functions, including overvoltage, undervoltage, and current limit protections.